 Peruvian Glaciers Are Disappearing

-Anyone who has been paying attention to global warming's continually accelerating effects is aware (or at least has heard of) glacial melting
+Anyone who has been paying attention to climate change's continually accelerating effects is aware (or at least has heard of) melting glaciers.

-A study conducted by scientific researchers from Friedrich-Alexander-Universität Erlangen-Nürnberg from the years 2000 to 2016 set out to quantify and examine the rate and extent of glacial retreat in this area.
+A study conducted by scientists from the University of Friedrich-Alexander-Universität Erlangen-Nürnberg from the years 2000 to 2016 aimed to quantify and examine the rate and extent of glacial retreat in this area.

-The measurements were taken using satellite data, as the scientists analyzed the change in mass of the Peruvian glaciers over 16 years using Landsat imagery.
+By utilizing satellite data, the researchers analyzed the mass change of Peruvian glaciers over 16 years using satellite imagery from Landsat.

-• The total amount of glaciers in Peru had reduced by 30% during this period.
+• The total area of glaciers in Peru had reduced by 30% during this period.

-• The rate of the glacial melting was four times higher than previously from the years 2013 to 2016.
+• The rate of glacier recession was four times higher from 2013 to 2016 than in previous studies.

-While the glaciers in this area have been steadily melting away since the 1980s, the glacial retreat rate has increased drastically in the last twenty years.
+Although tropical glaciers in this region have been steadily melting since the 1980s, the rapid retreat has intensified in the last two decades.

-Not only is the speed at which the ice is melting greater here than in different glacial regions, but the existence of large populations settled in nearby areas means that significant human consequences will be experienced due to the effects of the ice loss.
+Not only is the melting speed greater here than in other mountain ranges, but large populations settled in nearby areas mean significant human consequences are inevitable due to glacier loss.

 Causes of Glacial Melting

-As with glacial melting in areas worldwide, a significant factor in the causation of this phenomenon is global warming.
-However, due to the unique climatic environment surrounding Peruvian glaciers, these glaciers also face unique predicaments.
+Like many glaciers worldwide, a significant factor in this phenomenon is warming temperatures.
+However, due to the unique climatic environment surrounding Peruvian glaciers, they also face distinct challenges.

-For one thing, tropical glaciers are a lot more sensitive to climate and temperature fluctuations than glaciers in colder regions.
-Additionally, tropical glaciers have to experience climate phenomena that are exclusive to the equatorial region, such as El Niño.
+Tropical glaciers are significantly more sensitive to climate and temperature fluctuations than glaciers in colder regions.
+They also experience climatic phenomena exclusive to the equatorial region, such as El Niño.

-El Niño is the warm phase of the recurring climate pattern known as El Niño-Southern Oscillation or ENSO.
-It is followed by the cool phase, which is called La Niña.
+El Niño is characterized by a warm phase of the El Niño-Southern Oscillation (ENSO), followed by the cool phase known as La Niña.

 • Decreased precipitation

-All of these environmental factors caused by El Niño work together to increase the rate of glacial retreat.
-According to the study referenced above, El Niño is specifically responsible for the quadrupling of the rate of retreat from 2013 to 2016.
+All of these environmental factors, exacerbated by El Niño, contribute to the accelerated rate of glacial retreat.
+According to the aforementioned study, El Niño is specifically responsible for quadrupling the rate of ice loss from 2013 to 2016.

 What Problems Does This Lead To?